 Why motorhome habitation checks are important

-Even more important, regular habitation checks keep you and your family safe.
+Even more important, regular habitation checks keep you and your family safe and are great for peace of mind.
 If there is a potential or existing problem with your gas or electrical system, a habitation check can unearth it (pun intended!)

 Watch the video about Motorhome Habitation Checks here: